micahpotts/client_journals/README.md

 Postman tests:

-Once the database is created/seeded and the application is running, all of the routes provided are in the included postman collction file.
+Postman collection is located at test/ClientJournals.postman_collection.json

+Once the database is created/seeded, the collection can be imported to Postman and run successfully.

 Run tests:

 There is a *very* small amount of testing for the controllers.
 This needs to be remedided and is marked in the code as TODO

   ```bin/rails test```